NickGrunert/master-thesis/modules/02_algorithm.typ

       Therefore, the algorithm will be forced to handle such errors and ensure they do not invalidate it's output.
       Invalidation hereby means that such occurences do not lead to mayor miscategorizations of segments.

     @section:edge_detection will create derivations and use the Canny Algorithms for edge detection.
-    An actually existing edge between segments can highly change in how obvious it is in the data's numbers.
+    An edge between segments can highly change in how obvious it is in the data.
     Henceforth, the algorithm will need to adjust on a case to case basis using parameters, which will be discussed for each sub-section individually.
     In turn, this leads to the need of creating a scoring algorithm in @section:scoring.
     This system will be able to analyze the result of a run and re-run it with adjusted parameters, or rather will be used to create an analysis on how the parameters actually effect the result and which ranges of them make sense.